-Potential Adoption of a Defensive Investment Policy during Unusual Economic Conditions

-The investment objectives and policies described in this Prospectus are those that the Investment Adviser and Portfolio Managers manage to under normal market conditions.
-During unusual economic or market conditions, or for temporary defensive or liquidity purposes, each Fund may invest up to 100% of its assets in cash, money market instruments and other short term obligations that would not ordinarily be consistent with the Fund's objectives and policies.
+Potential Adoption of a Defensive Investment Policy during Unusual Economic Conditions or market conditions, or for temporary defensive or liquidity purposes, each Fund may invest up to 100% of its assets in cash, money market instruments and other short term obligations that would not ordinarily be consistent with the Fund's objectives and policies.
 A Fund will do so only if the Investment Adviser or the Portfolio Managers believe that the risk of loss outweighs the opportunity for capital gains and higher income.